maartenzam/interactive-publication/src/pages/visual-hierarchy-z-positioning.md

 Illustration of the the layers of a map.
 Source: [Raphael H. M. Periera](https://www.urbandemographics.org/post/figures-map-layers-r/)

 Not all data visualisation tools give you control over how the elements of the chart anatomy and data points are stacked on top of each other.
-But some basic rules are
+Below are some basic rules.

-- all **text should live on top of all other layers**.
+All **text should live on top of all other layers**.
 You don’t want text to be covered by other elements, and become illegible.

 ![Notice how the text of the title and subtitle are positioned on top of the lines breaking out or their frames in this Financial Times chart.
 Source: [twitter.com/jburnmurdoch/status/1478340575053197313](https://twitter.com/jburnmurdoch/status/1478340575053197313)](Visual%20hierarchy%2032d60a2016ea4334ae0d7e2395559439/FIQez-BXoAAqXxg.jpg)

 Notice how the text of the title and subtitle are positioned on top of the lines breaking out or their frames in this Financial Times chart.
 Source: [twitter.com/jburnmurdoch/status/1478340575053197313](https://twitter.com/jburnmurdoch/status/1478340575053197313)

-- Data marks (points, circles, bars, lines, ...) should live on top of supporting elements, like grid lines.
+Data marks (points, circles, bars, lines, ...) **should live on top of supporting elements**, like grid lines.
 In some cases, grid lines can be drawn over marks like bars, to create “invisible” gridlines.

 ![Source: [The Guardian](https://www.theguardian.com/business/2017/sep/13/house-prices-uk-housing-affordability-london-birmingham-glasgow-leeds)](Visual%20hierarchy%2032d60a2016ea4334ae0d7e2395559439/invisible-gridlines.png)

 Source: [The Guardian](https://www.theguardian.com/business/2017/sep/13/house-prices-uk-housing-affordability-london-birmingham-glasgow-leeds)

-- If data marks can overlap each other, make sure that smaller elements are drawn on top of bigger ones (in most cases this can be done by sorting the data before visualising it).
+If data marks can overlap each other, make sure that **smaller elements are drawn on top of bigger ones** (in most cases this can be done by sorting the data before visualising it).
 Otherwise there is a risk of smaller marks being totally covered by bigger ones and becoming totally hidden.

 ![When bigger marks are drawn on top of smaller ones, smaller marks can become hidden.
 Source: [Maarten Lambrechts](https://svelte.dev/repl/503ed1c58470471db65e8841084e4c51?version=3.46.4), CC BY 4.0](Visual%20hierarchy%2032d60a2016ea4334ae0d7e2395559439/biggest-on-top.png)